 - Non-Priority Specimens: typically 1-3 days

-Results will be reported to the patient by their health care provider.
-However, in the event of a positive result, the Health Department will also be reaching out to the patient to convey public health recommendations and collect information on contacts.
+The health care provider notifies the patient of the results.
+However, in the event of a positive result, the Health Department will also reach out to the patient to convey public health recommendations and collect information on contacts.
 It’s possible that Health Department notification may occur prior to the provider’s conversation with their patient.
 Patients awaiting lab results should contact their provider with questions.

 Instructions for Collection and Packaging of Specimens for Novel Coronavirus (COVID-19)

 Waiting for test results (information sheet for patients)

 Information sheets for patients

 Considerations for Implementation of SARS-CoV-2 Rapid Antigen Testing (Association of Public Health Laboratories)

 UVMMC Laboratory Customer Service for providers: (802) 847-5121 or (800) 991-2799